justn-dev/justn-dev/README.md

 ## <img src="https://i.imgur.com/g4uAchW.gif" width="30" /> ABOUT ME
 💬 Ask me anything: (xaytrong2002@gmail.com)
 ## Quote of the day:
-<em>&quot;Unexpressed emotions will never die.
-They are buried alive and will come forth later in uglier ways.&quot;</em> <br>
+<em>&quot;Be careful the environment you choose for it will shape you; be careful the friends you choose for you will become like them.&quot;</em> <br>
-— Sigmund Freud
+— W. Clement Stone

 ⚡ Fun fact: <em><strong>No pain, no gain</strong></em>